kyma-project/website/content/blog-posts/2021-05-19-release-notes-1.23/index.md

 ## Known issues

 ### Python's standard library stripps leading zeros from IP addresses

 The Python standard library `ipaddress` suffers from the IP address validation vulnerability ([CVE-2021-29921](https://nvd.nist.gov/vuln/detail/CVE-2021-29921)).
-Up to the date of kyma 1.23 release, there is no security patch for python 3.8.x.
-We will track the vulnerability and issue a patch release for kyma as soon as the [fix](https://bugs.python.org/issue36384) is back-ported to 3.8.x.
+Up to the date of Kyma 1.23 release, there is no security patch for Python 3.8.x.
+We will track the vulnerability and issue a patch release for Kyma as soon as the [fix](https://bugs.python.org/issue36384) is available.

-Additionally, with one of the upcomming releases, we will introduce a serverless runtime based on newer 3.10 python version ([#11299](https://github.com/kyma-project/kyma/issues/11299)).

-It is rather uncommon to pass IPv4 addresses with leading zeros.
-Still, if you want to tolerate leading zeros in your serverless python based functions, you can pre-process your inputs as described in the [workaround](https://bugs.python.org/msg390353).
+It is rather uncommon to pass IPv4 addresses with leading zeros, but if you want to tolerate leading zeros in your Serverless Python-based Functions, you can pre-process your inputs as described in the [workaround](https://bugs.python.org/msg390353).